 Andrew Niccol is one of the few futurist filmmakers working today.
-The man knows how to be ten steps ahead of everyone else.
-His concepts are imaginatively absurd, but in that absurdity, Niccol generally finds a sense of humanity.
-Not only that, also signs towards where we could be heading.
-Like In Time, the concept of The Truman Show seemed outrageous at the time, and yet that film has become a sad reality.
+The man knows how to take ten steps ahead of everyone else.
+His concepts are imaginatively absurd, but in that absurdity, Niccol generally points to problems that plague us today and may grow in the future.
+The concept of The Truman Show seemed outrageous at the time, and yet that film has become a sad reality.

 Despite his forward-thinking, Niccol doesn’t have the easiest time getting films made.

 It has been six years since Lord of War, and a few projects between that time fell through for the filmmaker.
 Why?
-Because Niccol, as he himself says, is always creating expensive concepts.
+Because Niccol, as he himself says, is always creating too expensive of concepts.
 Now, he’s finally got one of those not-so-cheap concepts made.
 With In Time being his biggest film yet, he pointed out how like on every film, there are “trucks of compromises.”
-Even with those compromises, Niccol still managed to get his sci-fi film off the ground, and for more than two dollars.

 Here’s what Andrew Niccol — who I also spoke to at Comic-Con, so if you want to know more about In Time, read that interview — had to say about the difficulty of getting his ideas made, the desire of leaving for France, and why it’s easier to sleep when you have no conscience.

-No, it’s always going to be difficult, my life.
-Just because of the type of movies I make.
-If you’re not going into a studio with a comic, or a sequel, or a remake, already life is going to be difficult for you.
+My life is always going to be difficult, because of the type of movies I make.
+If you’re not going into a studio with a comic, a sequel, or a remake, already life is going to be difficult for you.
 So to do what I often do is to have expensive, unconventional ideas, it makes life harder, because you can go into a studio with a conventional idea that’s expensive, but don’t go in with an unconventional idea that’s expensive!

 But you did that with this film.

 Well, yes, but you can also go in and say no one in the cast is over 25 and there’s a ticking clock in every scene.
-And then they don’t even bother reading the script; they just sign.
+They don’t even bother reading the script.
+They just sign.

 “We love it!
 Here’s $50 million dollars!”

 [Laughs] Exactly!
 In an odd way, they are brilliant accountants because they know that’s their audience who shows up at the movies.
-And if there is action involved in it and there’s a literal ticking clock in every scene, yeah, it will work.
+If there is action involved in it and there’s a literal ticking clock in every scene, yeah, it will work.

 With this being your biggest film, were there any noticeable differences?

 Yeah.
-The independent way of working is great because you have total control, but you don’t have a bank.
-So that’s the challenge.
-But with a studio film, I guess my favorite thing about that is on the first day of photography, these enormous trucks show up loaded with compromise.
+The independent way of working is great because you have total control but you don’t have a bank, so that’s the challenge.
+With a studio film, I guess my favorite thing about that is on the first day of photography these enormous trucks show up loaded with compromise.